 - Add the shrimp.
 Add the shrimp back to the pan and toss to coat.
 Allow to warm through and for any grey shrimp to turn pink.
 As soon as that happens, immediately remove the pan from the heat.

 - Serve Immediately!
-Garnish with parsley and additional red pepper flakes if desired, and serve right away!
+Garnish with parsley, lemon zest, and additional red pepper flakes if desired, and serve right away!

 Tips for success